 - Applied a primer coat to the metal substrate for adhesion and corrosion protection.

 - Applied a multi-coat system to the entire area.

-- Added an aggregate to the surface to provide slip-resistance for safety for medical transportation from the helicopter.
+- Added aggregate to the surface to provide slip-resistance texture to ensure safety for medical transportation from the helicopter to the hospital doors.

-- Applied logo to the center of the helipad.
+- Applied an intricate logo to the center of the helipad.

 The coating system applied to the helipad consisted of multiple coats of Sherwin Williams industrial coatings.
-The top coat a specific urethane coating offers many benefits.
-Foremost, it provides excellent abrasion resistance which will be needed given the hospital traffic.
-Also the coating resists harmful rays from the sun that cause yellowing or chalking of the paint, making it a durable coating system for outdoor use.
+The top coat was a specific urethane coating that offers many benefits.
+Foremost, it provides excellent abrasion resistance which will be needed given the traffic on the helipad.
+Also the coating resists harmful UV rays from the sun that cause yellowing or chalking of the paint, making it a durable coating system for outdoor use.

 Name of Job: Park Nicollet Methodist Hospital